mikhail-poda/mikhail-poda.github.io/etc/spaced-repetition-methods.md

 **Real-Time vs. Learning-Time Confusion** – The system didn't differentiate between active learning time and pause time, leading to excessive backlog growth after breaks, making it overwhelming to resume learning.
 Ideally, pause time should be "frozen", so that the system schedules reviews based only on active study time rather than real-world time passing.

 ## Index-Based Approach
-To overcome the limitations of time-based scheduling, my second app adopted a purely index-based system.
-Unlike the time-based method, where new words were introduced sequentially but reviews were scheduled based on overdue time, the index-based approach relies solely on word positioning in a fixed list.
+To overcome the limitations of time-based scheduling, my [second app](https://github.com/mikhail-poda/mila_ivrit) adopted a purely index-based system.
+Unlike the time-based method, which used a fixed word list where new words were introduced sequentially and reviews were scheduled based on overdue time, the index-based approach relies solely on word positioning in a mutable list, with the first element always being the current word under review.

 Instead of scheduling reviews at specific time intervals, the system dynamically repositions words based on recall performance using the formula `new_index = 2^rank`.
 This means that words you remember well move exponentially further down the list, while harder words stay closer to the beginning.
 The current learning session always starts at index 0, ensuring a natural mix of new and reviewed words.